project802/smartthings/README.md

 ## dark_sky_weather
 Device Type Handler for bringing Dark Sky weather data into SmartThings for temperature, humidity, illuminance estimation and water (if there is precipitation).

+## nut_client
+Device Type Handler for a NUT server, by means of a proxy.
+Exposes events for battery, power, power source and line voltage.